Skip to Content

 What Does & Disown After a Shell Command Do?
 Basically, disown marks a shell job so that it does not receive the SIGHUP signal, which terminates it.
 A SIGHUP signal is sent to a running process when the parent shell receives a SIGHUP signal.
 However, if you’re using a different operating system, you may find it difficult to type disown.

-READ ALSO: What is the Fork And Exec System Call in Unix?
+READ ALSO: What is Softlink And Hardlink in Linux?

 Using this command tells the operating system to remove the process from the shell.
 It tells the system to prevent the process from sending an HUP signal, which would otherwise cause it to hang.
 The disown command is useful when you want to start a process and later want it to keep running.
 Here are the steps you need to take: